Child Exploitation

 The Isle of Wight METRAC is a multi-agency operational group that is chaired by Hampshire and Isle of Wight Constabulary.
 It meets monthly to look at completed CERAFs and agree what action can be taken to protect the welfare of these highly vulnerable children.
 The aim is to manage and increase the safety of high-risk victims of CSE or CCE and reduce risks and prevent further harm so that children are safeguard.

-The HIPS Child Exploitation Strategy sets out the agreed priority areas that all partner agencies within Hampshire and the Isle of wight will work towards to ensure the most effective and coordinated response to exploitation and extra-familial harm (safeguarding risks outside the home).
+The HIPS Child Exploitation and Extra-Familial harm Strategy sets out the agreed priority areas that all partner agencies within Hampshire and the Isle of Wight will work towards to ensure the most effective and coordinated response to exploitation and extra-familial harm (safeguarding risks outside the home).

 The HIPS LSCPs recognise that tackling child exploitation and extra-familial harm is complex and requires a proactive, multi-agency, holistic approach.
 As such they have made a continued commitment to collaborate and expand common ways of working.